Daffodil: The remarkable story of the world’s most popular spring flower

 As I say, this is just a few pages, it’s a tiny, almost insignificant section of this book, there are a large number of Jo Whitworth’s photographs inside this book, they all enhance the book and bring Noel’s words to life.

 I am certain that Daffodil will appeal to daffodil enthusiasts of every level of experience, knowledge, and expertise.
 As well as gardeners, flower arrangers, and nature lovers, Daffodil is likely to appeal to those interested in history or in farming.
 Daffodil is a lovely book!

 You can read more about Daffodil by Noel Kingsbury and Jo Whitworth on Timber Press the book’s publisher’s website here.

-For more daffodil articles, please click here.
+For more information about daffodils and daffodil societies, please click here.